 A new approach to IT security for digital transformation

-But something else that we cannot avoid dealing with on the topic of digital transformation is security.
+As already intimated, something that we cannot avoid dealing with on the topic of digital transformation is security.
+As Nikolei Steinhage from Fidelis argues in interview with dotmagazine, prevention is no longer enough when it comes to security, while Markus Schaffrin from eco explains how a whole-company approach is required to deal with this issue - a topic taken up by Dr. Niklas Hellemann from SoSafe Cyber Security Awareness, who looks at the importance of employee engagement in prevention, defense, and detection.
 I think the key message here is that in the past when we talked about security and data security, it was mostly related to having appropriate perimeters – meaning that the data of the company was secured by firewalls or special networks which protected it against external access.
 Now, with the usage of cloud and other services, we are moving relevant data into the Internet, which means we have a less controlled environment in terms of perimeter.
 This doesn't mean that the data are not secure, but we need new approaches.
 And the clear shift is that we move from a more perimeter-centric security consideration to an identity-centric security consideration.
 This means that people who have access to relevant information need to be identified: We need identity management, we need permission management, and we need capabilities to monitor who is accessing which type of data according to his or her identity, and whether he or she is allowed to access this information or not.

 Cooperative ecosystems key to success in the digital world